 ii.
 PJM will make available its most recent regional reliability model that is updated annually in the first quarter of each calendar year.
 PJM’s regional economic model is prepared according to the assumptions and schedule as discussed at the Transmission Expansion Advisory Committee meeting scheduled in the first quarter of year one of PJM’s long-term regional planning cycle.
 The economic model is available for stakeholder review and feedback during the third quarter of the first year of PJM’s two year planning cycle.

 c.
-Stakeholder Interregional Project proposals, satisfying applicable regional and interregional requirements, will be accepted by PJM in its project proposal windows as detailed in Schedule 6 of the PJM Amended and Restated Operating Agreement.
+Stakeholder Interregional Project proposals, satisfying applicable regional and interregional requirements, will be accepted by PJM in its project proposal windows as detailed in Schedules 6 and 6-C of the PJM Amended and Restated Operating Agreement.

 d.
-Stakeholder identification of Interregional Project proposals, satisfying the applicable regional and interregional requirements, will be accepted in the MISO MTEP regional process approximately between January through March of the second year of the two-year cycle.
+Stakeholder identification of Interregional Project proposals, satisfying the applicable regional and interregional requirements, will be accepted in the MISO MTEP regional process.
 A precise timeframe will be provided in each MTEP cycle.

 e.
 The Parties will evaluate each Interregional Project proposal in its regional process, using the criteria and benefit determination in Sections 9.4.4.1 and 9.4.4.2 and applicable subsections, during the second year of the two-year cycle to determine if a project is eligible for inclusion in the respective regional plans.
 If recommended by the JRPC per Section 9.3.7.2(b)(xi), an Interregional Project must be presented to the respective Parties’ Boards for approval and, if approved, in each Party’s regional plan to become an Interregional Project.
 The Parties shall present the proposed projects, including any proposed Interregional Projects, to their respective Board of Directors or Managers by December 31 of the second year of the two-year cycle.